 Even when a product is a technical fit for an environment, you have to pick the right time to implement it.
 A brand new storage array won't be replaced even if there's a better solution.
 Conversely, you may need to replace an array at the end of its lease, even if it's a perfect match for the environment's requirements, because the vendor is downgrading support for it, or some other reason external to your shop.

 Technology follows a well-known lifecycle (see "The technology lifecycle" sidebar below).
 Organizations bring in a new product or technology slowly at first, then ramp up quickly, maintain the environment and finally retire the systems.
 When one is retired, another is needed to replace it, and this is the right time to bring in a new product.
-If you select replacement hardware
+If you select replacement hardware and pilot it just before the retirement stage of the current hardware, you will ease the transition both technically and politically.
+Choose wisely, since the chosen product will need to go through the entire cycle before being eligible for replacement.

 A current GlassHouse client has an old HP FC60 storage array attached to their HP-UX cluster.
 This array has been retired by HP and isn't providing the performance the client requires, so they've decided to replace it.
 They brought in a number of vendors and are now deciding between EMC's Clariion and HP's Virtual Array.
 The replacement of the old array is following naturally from their technical requirements and technology lifecycle.
 This process wouldn't have gone as smoothly last year, if it could have been approved at all, since the array was still in the prime of its life.